-- The Department of Justice Practice Areas: Many people think that the only way to work in certain areas of of law is through non-profits.
-This guides shows the many different causes can be served by working for the government.
+- The Department of Justice Practice Areas: Many people think that the only way to work in certain areas of law is through nonprofits.
+This guides shows that many different causes can be served by working for the government.

 - The Environmental Protection Agency’s Careers: EPA hires law student interns and attorneys.

-- Securities and Exchange Commission Careers: The SEC hires large numbers of attorneys and takes on large numbers of student interns each year.
+- Securities and Exchange Commission Careers: The SEC hires large numbers of attorneys and takes on many student interns each year.
 The SEC is a great place for people interested in business law and public service.

 - Consumer Financial Protection Bureau Careers: Be at the forefront of keeping consumers safe from financial corruption.
 Like the SEC, the CFPB is a great place for those interested in business, finance, transactions, and public service.